dochy-ksti/dochy/dochy_manual/src/b2_save_history_files/directory_composition_and_how_to_handle.md

 You can add and remove files in save and history dirs with API.
 (Currently no functions to modify are available.)

+You can remove entire hash_dirs in save and history dirs.